• Skip to primary navigation

 For instance, certain regions may have a higher demand for smoked jerky over dehydrated jerky, resulting in a greater availability of the former in local stores.

-On the other hand, dehydrated jerky may be more convenient for those who live an active lifestyle as it tends to be lightweight and easy to carry around.
+On the other hand, dehydrated jerky may be more convenient for those who live an active lifestyle as it is usually lightweight and easy to carry around.

 Ultimately, availability and convenience are subjective factors that vary from person to person.